-For the year ended 31 December 2021, the Group incurred losses of \$4.7 million and had operating cash outflows of \$2 million and a deficit of \$399.9 million.
-For the year ended 31 December 2020, the Group incurred losses of \$1.8 million, had operating cash outflows of \$2.2 million and a deficit of \$395.2 million.
+For the year ended 31 December 2021, the Group incurred losses of \$4.7 million, had operating cash outflows of \$2 million, and a deficit of \$399.9 million.
+For the three months ended 31 March 2022, the Group incurred losses of \$0.75 million, had operating cash outflows of \$0.6 million and had a deficit of \$400.6 million.

-As at 31 December 2021 the Group had \$8.9m of cash and cash equivalents, which is sufficient to cover ongoing operating costs for the next 12 months from the date of this document.
-In April 2020 Falcon Australia agreed to farm down 7.5% of its participating interest in the Exploration Permits to Origin Energy B2 Pty Ltd. ("Origin").
-Following the transaction, Falcon Australia holds a 22.5% participating interest ("Pl").
-In consideration for the farm down the Stage 2 and Stage 3 gross cost caps were combined and increased by A\$150.5 million to A\$263.8 million, with costs above this cost cap to be borne by Falcon and Origin in proportion to their Pl.
+As at 31 March 2022 the Group had cash and cash equivalents of \$8.3 million which is sufficient to cover ongoing operating costs for the next 12 months from the date of this document.
+In April 2020 Falcon Australia agreed to farm down 7.5% of its participating interest in the Exploration Permits to Origin, following the transaction, Falcon Australia holds a 22.5% participating interest ("PI").
+In consideration for the farm down the Stage 2 and Stage 3 gross cost caps were combined and increased by A\$150.5 million to A\$263.8 million, with costs above this cost cap to be borne by Falcon and Origin in proportion to their PI.
 Northern Territory government approval remains outstanding; however, management expects this will be received in due course.
-It is further noted that Falcon completed an equity raise of US\$10million post year end, details of which were announced on 31 March 2022.
+It is further noted that Falcon completed an equity raise of US\$10million, details of which were announced on 31 March 2022.
 The Stage 2 work programme carried out during 2021 included operations at Kyalla 117 N2-1H ST2, Amungee NW-1H and Velkerri 76 S2-1.
 Results from Stage 2 have determined the focus of the Stage 3 programme.
 From the date of this MD&A the remaining cost cap coupled with the cash on hand are sufficient to cover estimated committed costs under Stage 3 and other general operating costs for twelve months from the date of this document.
 Costs incurred beyond this period and beyond the Stage 3 phase of the work programme would require further funding.

 The Directors and Management are confident that the further funding required beyond the twelve months can be raised through either an equity raise or debt funding.
 As at the date of this document, funding requirements beyond twelve months have not been determined, no such further funding has been raised and there can be no certainty that sufficient funds can be raised if required.
 Whilst this represents an uncertainty, given the timeframe to raise these funds and the Group's history of achieving this, this is not considered a material uncertainty.
 Management note if sufficient funding was not raised during that period beyond 12 months and commitments under future exploration phases not met, then this could impact the Group's future participation in the underlying assets and, it may be unable to realise its assets and discharge its liabilities in the normal course of business.
-The year-end financial statements do not include adjustments that would result if the Group was unable to continue as a going concern.
-Having given due consideration to the cash requirements of the Group, the Board of Directors ("the Board") has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of this MD&A. For this reason, the Board continues to adopt the going concern basis in preparing its consolidated financial statements which assumes the Group will be able to meet its liabilities as they fall due for the foreseeable future.
+The interim financial statements for the three months ended 31 March 2022 and 2021 do not include adjustments that would result if the Group was unable to continue as a going concern.
+Having given due consideration to the cash requirements of the Group, the Board has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of this MD&A .
+For this reason, the Board continues to adopt the going concern basis in preparing its consolidated financial statements which assumes the Group will be able to meet its liabilities as they fall due for the foreseeable future.